-The California Department of Fish and Wildlife (CDFW) is seeking high quality grant proposals that support the enhancement of watersheds and communities where cannabis cultivation occurs.
+The California Department of Fish and Wildlife (CDFW) is seeking high quality grant proposals for the cleanup and remediation of environmental damage in watersheds affected by cannabis cultivation on qualified public lands, defined below.
 These grants are provided through the Environmental Restoration and Protection Account pursuant to Revenue and Taxation Code section 34019(f)(2)(A).
-This Proposal Solicitation Notice (Solicitation) for Fiscal Year 2021-2022 focuses on planning, cleanup and remediation, or implementation projects across multiple project types outlined herein.
+This Proposal Solicitation Notice (Solicitation) for Fiscal Year 2021-2022 focuses on cleanup and remediation projects.